 There were some other little things that weren’t bad, but just different.
 Nothing being open on Sunday’s and the very limited liquor store hours were inconvenient.
 It’s common in a lot of places, but at first it was hard to get used to.
 Public transit was expensive and never on time, and getting things like Neocitran or Melatonin was impossible because you need a prescription for anything like it.

-a bit very bitter.
+I’m clearly a bit bitter.
 Am I mad that I came here?
 Absolutely not.
 Life doesn’t always work out as planned.
 I would love to come back and explore the west coast of Norway.
 I’d love to go to Bergen and up north, and I will, hopefully sooner rather than later.

 Once I stepped off that plane, I feel like nothing went right.
 And why would I stay somewhere I’m not happy, especially when staying here is doing nothing but drain my bank account?
 Norway seems like a great country to visit.
-It’s not a bad country, but trying to do life here when not Norwegian is nearly impossible.
+It’s not a bad country, but trying to do life here when you’re not Norwegian is nearly impossible.
 Maybe in a little while I will come to appreciate some things about this place more than I do now.
 I’ll be sure to write a “not awful things about Oslo” post when they come to me.

 Like this?
 Pin it!